 "His father felt that things were not all too clear and told me they would leave," he said.
 "I decided to sign him on a paper napkin that a waiter gave me because I couldn't let him get away."

-Messi has been diagnosed with a growth hormone disorder or GHD.
+Messi has been diagnosed with a growth hormone disorder or GHD, another perplexing fact about Messi!
 It is often called idiopathic short stature, but there are problems that go beyond being shorter than average.
 The treatments were expensive, a $900 monthly expense that his modest family could not afford.

 River Plate and Newell's Old Boys, storied Argentinian clubs, passed on that expense despite the promise of a very young Messi.

 The treatments were injections of human growth hormone.
 For someone with GHD, this is a life-changer, allowing them to not only develop greater height, but also help deal with a variety of internal issues, such as pituitary function, skin and teeth problems, poor vision, and lower immunity.